 Some people want to know what the Arizona divorce laws on adultery are?
-Does adultery have an impact on an Arizona divorce case and is there an Arizona anti adultery law?
-Although going through a divorce can be a devastating emotional process, the intensity of those emotions are typically intensified when the divorce is the result of adultery.
-There are Arizona divorce laws that apply when a divorce is caused by adultery.
+Does adultery have an impact on an Arizona divorce case and is there an Arizona anti-adultery law?
+Although going through a divorce can be a devastating emotional process, those emotions are intensified when the divorce is the result of adultery.
+There are Arizona divorce laws that apply when adultery causes a divorce.

 However, this doesn’t mean that the Arizona divorce laws on adultery mean a spouse’s affair does not play a role in the Arizona divorce process.
-It also doesn’t mean that both the adulterous spouse or their paramour do not potentially face serious consequences relating to their affair under the Arizona divorce laws on adultery; both criminal and civil.
-Specifically, there are certain issues in the divorce case that render the infidelity relevant and, therefore, evidence of the infidelity necessary to establish a claim of “waste of community assets”.
+It also doesn’t mean that both the adulterous spouse or their paramour do not potentially face serious consequences relating to their affair under the Arizona divorce laws on adultery.
+Specifically, there are certain issues in the divorce case that render the infidelity relevant and, therefore, evidence of the cheating necessary to establish a claim of “waste of community assets.”

-To start, Arizona divorce laws provide that both spouses owe a fiduciary duty to each other in the management of their community assets and debts similar to the duty partners in a business owe a duty to protect their mutual interests for the good of their jointly owned business.
-Therefore, any money spent by the adulterous spouse on their paramour or in furtherance of their adulterous actions may be considered waste of a community asset.
+Arizona divorce laws provide that both spouses owe a fiduciary duty to each other in the management of their community assets and debts similar to the obligation partners in a business owe a duty to protect their mutual interests for the good of their jointly owned business.
+Therefore, any money spent by the adulterous spouse on their paramour or in furtherance of their infidelity may be considered a waste of a community asset.

-Some states also recognize a personal injury claim of tortious interference with a marital relationship, which may enable the innocent spouse to file a lawsuit against the paramour of the adulterous spouse.
-Such actions are referred to as civil causes of action and may be filed in state court or in federal court if the paramour and the innocent spouse live in separate states.
-These cases are typically presented in front of a jury.
-Understand that not all states recognize these types of lawsuits, so consult with an attorney in your state.
+Some states also recognize a personal injury claim of tortious interference with a marital relationship, which may enable the innocent spouse to file a lawsuit against the paramour of the adulterous husband or wife.
+Such actions are referred to as civil causes of action and are filed in state court or federal court if the mistress and the innocent spouse live in separate states.
+A jury can hear these cases.
+Not all jurisdictions recognize these types of lawsuits, so consult with an attorney in your state.